enfabrica/enkit/scripts/gee.md

 standard and well-supported workflow.  "gee" is also an instructional tool: by showing each command as it executes, gee helps users learn git.

+1. foo bar:

+2. bee boo:

     testing
     a code
     block

+3. what what

 ## Features: